 There are many such mottoes that make their way around Christendom.
 This letter is to address just one.
 The source of this one is thought to be Francis of Assisi, and it will sound something like this:

 Preach the gospel, and if necessary, use words.

 The really good deceptions will contain some, even much, truth.
-This little motto implies that we ought to live the Gospel, and that is true.
-We should not live hypocritical lives.
-The lie enters with two words “if necessary”.
+This little motto implies that to live the Gospel is enough.
+And it’s true that we shouldn’t live hypocritical lives.
+But the deception can be found in these two words, “if necessary”.
 It is a lie because it counters clear scriptural teaching which tells us that words are necessary.
 Consider a couple of passages:

 (1) How then will they call on Him in whom they have not believed?
 How will they believe in Him whom they have not heard?
 And how will they hear without a preacher?
 (Rom 10:14-15)

 We see actions.
 We hear words.
 This passage alludes to speaking, not acting.
 But words are difficult for us.
 They commit us.
-They reveal things about us that we might just as soon stay unrevealed, one of them being, perhaps, that we believe all men are sinners and fall short of the glory of God.
-And that “falling short” is not a little-bit “falling short” but a lot, as in deserving of Hell-fires, a lot.
-This truth is not popular.
+They reveal truths about us that we might rather stay camouflaged, one of those truths being that we believe all men are sinners and fall short of the glory of God.
+And that “falling short” is not a little-bit “falling short”, but a lot falling short, as in deserving of Hell-fires falling short.
+This truth is not popular as you might imagine.
 But to hide it is to hide the Gospel.
-Living a nice and friendly life, as we ought to do, does not point anyone to realizing their plight, which from an eternal perspective, is a horrible thing.
+Living a nice and friendly life, as we ought to do, does not make anyone realize their plight, which from an eternal perspective, is a horrible thing.
 And without that realization, Jesus is a joke to them, a mere curse word.

 Here is another passage that you might consider:

 (2)[Paul speaking]…and pray on my behalf, that utterance may be given to me in the opening of my mouth, to make known with boldness the mystery of the gospel, for which I am an ambassador in chains; that in proclaiming it I may speak boldly, as I ought to speak.
 (Eph 6:19-20)